 We all understand what Value at Risk is.
 A worst case loss, associated with a probability and a time horizon.
-CVaR or conditional Value at Risk is the expected loss, the average loss if that worst case threshold is ever crossed.
-It answers the what really lies beyond barrier X question.
-While VaR is an estimate that board members sometimes have difficulty quantifying, the insurance policy and premium analogy is much more easier to present, quantify and understand.
+CVaR or conditional Value at Risk is the expected loss, the average loss if we cross the worst case threshold.
+It answers what really lies beyond barrier X question.
+While the VaR estimate is sometimes difficult for board members to quantify, the insurance policy and premium analogy is easier to present, quantify and understand.

-What is the expected loss if the Value at Risk threshold is breached?
-Sounds like a simple enough question with a simple enough answer.
+What is the expected loss if there is a breach in the Value at Risk threshold?
+It sounds like a simple enough question with a simple enough answer.

 Conditional VaR – Context and background